rebecarv/Currency-Converter/README.md

 This is the main HTML file that serves as the foundation of the website.
 It contains the structure of the webpage, including:
 - **Header**: Displays the website’s title and an accompanying image (`cash.png`) for visual appeal.
 - **Main Section**: Contains a brief tagline explaining the purpose of the website, followed by a button to initiate currency conversion.
-- **Conversion Form**: Users can select their source and target currencies from dropdown menus, enter an amount, and hit the "Convert Now" button to get the conversion.
+- **Conversion Form**: Users can select their source and target currencies from dropdown menus, enter an amount, and hit the "Convert" button to get the conversion.
 - **Footer**: Links to credits, API information, and general site details.

 The HTML is kept semantic, ensuring that the structure is clear and easy to navigate for both users and developers.
 Additionally, it includes links to the **styles.css** and **responsive.css** files for consistent design and responsiveness.